Aug 28, 2023

 In today’s inflationary environment, loyalty programs find more importance because consumers are more likely to share insights with brands in exchange for valuable incentives and rewards that alleviate the pain of rising prices.

-Loyalty programs are valuable tools to collect zero-party data because they incentivize customers’ actions during every step of their journey:
+Loyalty programs are valuable tools for collecting zero party data because they incentivize customers’ actions during every step of their journey:

 Retention: You can use personalized rewards to get your loyal customers to volunteer information as part of a loyalty campaign.
 83% of consumers say they’re OK with data collection as long as brands are using it to personalize their shopping experience.

-Loyalty programs are golden tools to collect zero-party data because:
+Loyalty programs are golden tools for collecting zero party data because: